TeeJinSeng/ip/docs/README.md

 Example: `delete 1` Removes the first task in the list.

-## : Finding tasks occuring at specific date time: `check-occur`
+## Finding tasks occurring at specific date time: `check-occur`

-Shows a list of tasks occuring at provided date time in the task list.
+Shows a list of tasks occurring at provided date time in the task list.

 Format: `check-occur <datetime>`

-Example: `check-occur 2025-08-31 00:00` Shows all the deadlines which the `/by` is occuring at or after the provided time and all the events where the provided date time is withing `/from` and `/to`
+Example: `check-occur 2025-10-21 15:00` Shows all the deadlines which the `/by` is occuring at or after the provided time and all the events where the provided date time is withing `/from` and `/to`

 ## Finding tasks matching certain description: `find`